ssantichaivekin/empress/Readme.md

 * `--time` : Time the diameter algorithm*

 For example, to run Pair-distance Histogram that outputs a csv file at `foo.csv`, outputs a histogram to `bar.pdf` and normalizes the y-axis, you run
-* `python3.7 empress.py -fn examples/heliconius.newick histogram --csv foo.csv --histogram bar.pdf --ynorm`
+* `python empress.py -fn examples/heliconius.newick histogram --csv foo.csv --histogram bar.pdf --ynorm`

 ### Cluster MPR
 * `-d` : Duplication cost (2)